Sports Authority of India: National Sports Talent Contest Scheme (NSTC)

-(ii) Army Boys Sports Company (ABSC)
+Army Boys Sports Company (ABSC)

 SAI Army Boys Sports Company (SAI ABSC) is a scheme run in collaboration with the Indian Army to nurture and groom talented boys in the age group of 8 to 14 years.
 These companies act as virtual sports schools where training is scientifically backed up and support facility is provided throughout the training period.
 The trainees are entitled to an assured career in the Armed Forces at 17½ years.
 The selection of trainees is done on the basis of performance and potential assessed through a battery of tests.
-Objectives of this scheme include: